CHECK OTHER REVIEWS FOR THIS PLACE:

 A simple place made of square tiles and two arcades where the kitchen is.
 Square and rectangular tables fill in the space where love birds add a touch of enjoyment.

 Laban: We started with the homemade Laban served in a glass cup with ice.
-Fresh and light, a subtle acidity and a faded taste of salt.
+Fresh and light, subtle acidity and a faded taste of salt.
 The glass is filled to top with ice and comes with a refill jar.
 The drinks blend well with the kind of food Ohannes serves.

 Let's have lunch: